COFFEE CHOCOLATE TART

-For this month’s recipe showcasing Difference Coffee, we turned to our friend and client, the remarkable chef Jay Geddes.
+This month we turned to our friend, the remarkable chef Jay Geddes.
 Jay exceeded our expectations with this coffee chocolate tart, a sophisticated coffee dessert featuring a buttery pastry crust, a rich, coffee-infused chocolate filling, and a cloud of Chantilly cream to top it off in sweet style.

 Use the best ingredients you can find, such as real vanilla beans, Belgian dark chocolate and your favourite kind of Difference Coffee.
 Geddes states that you can buy pre-made pastry for this dish – he recommends all-butter sweet pastry tartlets – but offers ingredients and instructions to make the crust from scratch too.